Intent, Implementation & Impact

 Find out about our approach through our Teaching and Learning Policy

 Barrow is a rural area with isolated houses between the historic market town of Much Wenlock and Broseley.
 Children from surrounding areas in all directions attend the school and arrive by car.
 It is approximately 15 miles (24 km) south-east of Shrewsbury; approximately 8 miles (13 km) north-west of Bridgnorth and approximately 9 miles (14.5 km) south-west of Telford.
-The percentage of children who have English as an additional language is 0%.
-There are 11% of pupils with SEN support.
-Of our pupil population, 11% is defined as disadvantaged which is lower than average in mainstream schools.
-7% of Key Stage 2 pupils are eligible for free school meals against a national average of 20.8% (January 2021 census)
+The percentage of children who have English as an additional language is 2%.
+There are 10% of pupils with SEN support which is lower than average in mainstream schools.
+Of our pupil population, 13% is defined as disadvantaged which is lower than average in mainstream schools.

 What do our pupils need?